leo-gs/Twitter-Community-Analysis/README.md

 These scripts use the [Tweepy API](http://docs.tweepy.org/en/v3.5.0/api.html) and the [Twitter REST API](https://dev.twitter.com/rest/public).

-Before Getting Any Friends and Followers
+Before Doing Anything
 =
 1.)
 Setup tweepy by navigating to **tweepy** and running the command `python setup.py`.

 2.)
 Get a Twitter API key [here](https://apps.twitter.com/app/new).
 Fill in **twitter_scripts/config/twitter_config.txt** with the access keys/tokens/secrets.
 Twitter rate limits each key separately, so you can generate multiple access keys and save them in multiple .txt files if you want do multiple things at once.

-3.)
+Before Getting Any Friends and Followers
+=
+1.)
 Put a .csv file with two columns, Twitter screen name and Twitter user id (in that order) in the **twitter_scripts_/data/** directory.
 Name the spreadsheet **screennames.csv**.

-4.)
+2.)
 In the terminal window, navigate to the **twitter_scripts** directory and run the command `python csv_to_json.py`.
 This will reformat the .csv file as a .json file.

-5.)
+3.)
 Run the command `python get_user_data.py config/twitter_config.txt`.
 This will pull data about each user on the spreadsheet from Twitter.

 Follower and Following Relations
 =